 Does this sound familiar?.
-Fort Wayne is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops operating entirely.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.
+On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops working entirely.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.

 Maximize Air Flow

-To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
 If Air blockage or obstruction of any kind can result in trouble and repair costs.
-To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
+To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Fort Wayne area home.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

 In addition, program your thermostat for longer run-cycles.
 While this does not necessary prevent problems, it can help bring down the humidity in your Fort Wayne area home.
 This can give you a more comfortable environment, in addition to keep mold spores from growing in your home.

 Many bugs and pests are drawn to A/C units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.